actively-ai/slack-mcp-server/README.md

      - `user_id` (string): The user's ID
    - Returns: Detailed user profile information

+## How Channel Search Works

+The server initializes a local cache of all workspace channels on startup.
+The `slack_search_channels` tool performs fast, client-side searches against this cache rather than making API calls for each search.
+This provides:
+- Faster search responses
+- Partial name matching (e.g., searching "gen" will find "general")
+- Case-insensitive matching
+- Automatic # prefix handling

+The cache is built once during server initialization by fetching all channels via pagination.

 ## Slack Bot Setup

 To use this MCP server, you need to create a Slack app and configure it with the necessary permissions: